A wise man once asked 'what is a camper trailer'?

 *Above stats are approximate ranges just to give you a general idea

 'Camping trailers' is a pretty generic recreational vehicle term.
 On this page, we are concentrating on the traditional travel trailer.

 We have other pages dedicated to other tow behind camper types including:

 A travel trailer is essentially a box built on top of a frame.

 The frame has either a single axle (two tires), or a dual axle setup (four tires).

-The front of the frame is what attaches to the tow vehicle, often with a weight-distribution hitch.
+The front of the frame is what attaches to the tow vehicle, with some sort of trailer hitch.

 The walls of a bumper pull camper are hard-sided and constructed using aluminum or wood studs.